Administration Information for the CAA for Science

 All LEAs are required to administer the CAA for Science to eligible students in grades five and eight and one time in high school (i.e., grade ten, eleven, or twelve) whom the student’s IEP team recommends to take a science assessment and whose IEP indicates an alternate assessment may be assigned to take the CAA for Science.
 High school students have only one opportunity to take the CAA for Science.
 LEAs can elect to administer the CAA for Science to students in grade ten or eleven.
 Students in grade twelve who have not yet met the science testing requirement will automatically be registered to take the CAA for Science if they are designated as taking any alternate assessment.
 Students repeating grade twelve are not eligible to test.
 All students will receive their CAA for Science scores in a Student Score Report after they have tested.

 Students who meet the following eligibility requirements will take the CAA for Science:

 - The student has a significant cognitive disability that is described in the student’s IEP.

 - the student is learning content derived from the California content standards; and

 - The student requires extensive direct individualized instruction and substantial resources to achieve measurable gains in the grade-level curriculum.

 The four embedded PTs that make up the CAA for Science is administered one on one as four embedded PTs by a trained test examiner throughout the instructional year and shortly after instruction of related science content is complete.
 A student must sign on to all four embedded PTs to be considered as participating.
 Directions for administration of each embedded PT is available as a PDF that can be downloaded from TOMS.
 Each embedded PT measures two Science Connectors from the same domain.
 Test examiners should use the “No Response” button functionality within the TDS for students who do not respond after being presented with a test question.

 End of Performance Task Survey

-A five-question student survey is included at the end of each embedded PT.
+A survey for the test examiner about the student is included at the end of each embedded PT following a routing question.